Pump Impellers and Parts: Types, Functions, and Performance Impact

 Types of Pump Impellers

-Pump impellers come in several types, each crafted for different applications.
+Pump rotors come in several types, each crafted for different applications.
 Choosing the right one depends on the kind of fluid, system design, and desired performance.

 Here's a quick breakdown: